-• If you want to save the new settings, press the F10 key.
-Then, select Yes in the window displayed and press Enter.

-Note: For some keyboards, you might need to press Fn+F10 to exit the Setup Utility program.

-If you do not want to save the new settings, select Exit → Discard Changes and Exit and press Enter.
+- If you want to save the new settings, press F10 or Fn+F10 (depending on the keyboard), select Yes in the window displayed, and press Enter. - If you do not want to save the new settings, select Exit → Discard Changes and Exit and press Enter.
 Then, select Yes in the window displayed and press Enter.